publiccodenet/about/roles/support.md

 >As a codebase steward for support, you work together with the community to [bespoke text].

+> As a codebase steward for product marketing, you remove technical obstacles to help newcomers adopt a codebase.

 This means you help:

 * potential users find out how to use codebases